The Chicagoan: Resurrection

+In October 1973, the magazine was relaunched by Jon and Abra Anderson of The Chicago Daily News.
+It was later sold and ceased publication with its October 1974 issue.

 J. C. Gabel, former publisher of Stop Smiling, acquired the rights to the magazine and planned to launch the restored magazine in September, 2011 as a biannual publication with weekly Website updates.
 Jessa Crispin has signed on as a contributor and fiction editor.
 It launched in 2012.
 However, Gabel discontinued publishing it after just one, 194-page issue.
 Gabel told Crain's Chicago Business in 2015 that "We only did one issue of our incarnation of the Chicagoan, and after a very valiant effort, we couldn't raise the necessary capital to do it properly without it being run like a sweat shop."

 Yet another resurrection of a magazine called The Chicagoan was proposed in 2015, by former U.S. Senate candidate Jack Ryan.
 However, before he began publishing the magazine, he changed its name to Chicagoly.
 That magazine published nine issues before discontinuing publication with the issue published in December 2017.